SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

           np.complex, np.str

-        * python lists and tuples of the previous types (python natives + numpy natives and arrays)
+        * python lists and tuples (non-nested!) with homogeneous data of the previous types.

+        *
-        * python dictionaries of the previous types (not nested!)
+            python dictionaries (non-nested)  with strings as keys.
+Values must be of the previously listed types (including numpy arrays and matrices) and can be heterogeneous.

         * pandas_ data frames